What is equity in a business?

 Here are the steps to calculate the SE:

-• Add all the liabilities in the company, which can be found on a separate listing on the balance sheet.
+• Add all the liabilities, which can be found on a separate listing on the balance sheet.

-• Locate the total shareholder’s equity and add the number to the total liabilities.
+• Locate the total SE and add the number to the total liabilities.

-• Total assets will be equal to the sum of the liabilities and the total equity.
+• Total company assets will be equal to the sum of the liabilities and the total equity.

 steps to calculate shareholder equity

-Equity is crucial as it represents the value of the stake of the investor in the company, which is represented by their proportion of the company’s shares.
-The company offers shareholders the right to own equity through stocks, which gives them the potential for dividends and capital gains.
-Owning equity would also offer the shareholders the right to vote in any important corporate decisions and for the election of the board members in the corporation.
-All these benefits that come with shareholder equity ownership keep the ongoing interest of the shareholder in the company.
+Equity is crucial as it represents the value of the stake of the investor, which is represented by their proportion of the share capital.
+The company offers shareholders the right to through stocks, which gives them the potential for dividends and capital gains.
+Owning this would also offer the shareholders the right to vote in any important corporate decisions and for the election of the board members in the corporation.

 Shareholder equity can either be positive or negative.
 If it is positive, the company has a lot of assets to cover its liabilities.
-And if the equity is negative, the liabilities of the company would exceed the assets.
+And if it is negative, the liabilities would exceed the assets.
 If prolonged, it would be considered as a balance sheet insolvency.
 Normally, investors consider the companies that have negative shareholder equity as an unsafe investment or too risky.

-But it should be kept in mind that shareholder equity isn’t the only factor that defines the financial health of the company.
+But it should be kept in mind that it is not the only factor that defines the financial health of the company.
 So investors would also look into other things and use tools to determine if they should invest in the business or not.

 Example of using the Shareholder Equity Formula